Development evaluation

 Our international partners include:

-In Finland, we are cooperating with the Finnish Evaluation Society (SAYFES)(Link to another website.), the Finnish Innovation Fund (SITRA)(Link to another website.), Prime Minister’s Office(Link to another website.), Finnfund(Link to another website.) and Finnish Development NGOs (Fingo)(Link to another website.).
+In Finland, our cooperation partners include the Finnish Evaluation Society (SAYFES)(Link to another website.), the Finnish Innovation Fund (SITRA)(Link to another website.), Prime Minister’s Office(Link to another website.), Finnfund(Link to another website.) and Finnish Development NGOs (Fingo)(Link to another website.).

 Evaluation capacity development in partner countries is also an important part of our activities.
 Currently we are working with the following actors: